dlebansais/Easly-Language/Doc/TranslatingQueries.md

 }
 ```

-When there are multiple attachments, all results are assigned to temporary variables, and these variables are in turn tentatively attached to various conbinations of types.
+When there are multiple attachments, all results are assigned to temporary variables, and these variables are in turn tentatively attached to various combinations of types.

 ```csharp
 // When the assigned value is not the returned value.